KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 2.  **`NodePort`:** Exposes the service on each Node's IP at a static port.
 Routes traffic to the `ClusterIP` service automatically.
 Allows external access but is often not recommended for production security.
 3.  **`LoadBalancer`:** Exposes the service externally using a cloud provider's load balancer.
 Automatically creates `NodePort` and `ClusterIP` services.
 Provides an external IP address.
 4.  **`ExternalName`:** Maps the service to an external DNS name (using a CNAME record) instead of using selectors.
 Useful for accessing external services from within the cluster.

-### Ingress

--   An API object that manages external access to services within the cluster, typically HTTP/HTTPS.
--   Provides routing rules (based on host or path) to direct traffic to different services.
--   Requires an Ingress Controller to be running in the cluster to fulfill the Ingress rules.
--   Often used to expose multiple services under a single IP address, potentially with TLS termination.

-### DaemonSet

--   Ensures that all (or some specified) Nodes run a copy of a specific Pod.
--   Pods are automatically added to new nodes joining the cluster.
--   Useful for cluster-level agents like log collectors, monitoring agents, or storage daemons.

 ### StatefulSet